Suitable for picnics, social gatherings, weddings and other celebrations.

 Surrey Gardens is a heritage listed park established in 1917.

-The gardens were designed by William Guilfoyle, a renowned landscape architect who also designed the Royal Botanic Gardens Victoria.
+William Guilfoyle, a well-known landscape architect, consulted on the garden design.
+He also designed the Royal Botanic Gardens Victoria.

 Historical features